 For if the trumpet makes an uncertain sound, who will prepare for battle?

 The second illustration has to do with the trumpet of war, the bugle.
-Ancients used the trumpet as call to battle or as a signal for troop movement.
+Ancients used the trumpet as a call to battle or as a signal for troop movement.
 It was the military corps signal to move troops of the ancient world.
 Giving clear signals is at the heart of any effective army.
 If the trumpeter sends an unclear sound, it will confuse the army about whether to attack or retreat.
 War needs definite meaning and communication.
 Sound is not enough; sound must communicate clearly.

 So likewise you,